sj1999-BIT/tp/docs/UserGuide.md

 title: _WedFast_ User Guide
 ---

-<span style="font-size:2em;">_WedFast_</span> is a <span style="font-weight: bold">desktop app for managing human
+<span style="font-size:2em;">_WedFast_</span> is a **desktop app for managing human resources and important contacts of
-resources and important contacts of your dream wedding, optimized for use via a Command Line Interface</span> (CLI) while still having the benefits of a Graphical User Interface (GUI).
+your dream wedding, optimized for use via a Command Line Interface**(CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you are as busy as a beaver and prefer typing to mouse interaction, then _WedFast_ will be your NO.1 choice to get your contact management tasks done **faster** than traditional GUI apps!

 We welcome you to have a look at this user guide be a master before using _WedFast_!